-Finally, a huge difference in profiles between the two institutions could explain some of the differences found in our results, especially regarding average grades.
-Besides differences of age and schooling type, there was a big difference concerning the fact whether students had studied or not evolution and phylogenetic systematics previously (Table 5).
+Finally, a huge difference in profiles between the two institutions could explain some of the differences found in our results.
+Besides differences of age and schooling type, there was a big difference regarding the fact whether students had had or not previous classes on evolution and phylogenetic systematics (Table 5).
 At the Institution B, the group of students was heterogeneous in terms of age, and more students apparently had not studied such subjects prior to attending Biological Sciences classes.